About the Deloitte Center for Business Analytics

 Thanks to an endowment from the Deloitte Foundation and its partners, the Center and its Scholars work to integrate the analytics component more broadly into the business curriculum.
 The Center develops leading-edge business analytics curriculum to provide students with the data knowledge, skills abilities needed to become the most highly-trained business leaders of tomorrow.
 Through the use of data and business analytics, companies are better equipped to make enlightened financial and operational decisions, while improving their competitive position in a global marketplace.

-Anton Ivanov is an assistant professor of Information Systems at the Department of Business Administration at the Gies College of Business.
+Anton Ivanov is an Assistant Professor of Information Systems and the Deloitte Foundation Center for Business Analytics Scholar (2023, 2024) at the Department of Business Administration at the Gies College of Business.
 He received his PhD in Management Science and Systems from the School of Management at the University at Buffalo.
-Ivanov’s research stands at the intersection of information systems, healthcare informatics, and social media with a focus on data analytics.
+His research stands at the intersection of information systems, social media, and healthcare with a focus on data analytics.
 His area of methodological expertise includes empirical analysis, econometrics, machine-learning, and mixed-methods involving qualitative analysis.
-His work has been published in the Journal of Management Information Systems (JMIS), Production and Operations Management (POM), Scientific Reports, Journal of Medical Internet Research (JMIR), and other outlets.
-Ivanov has reviewed papers for Management Science, Information Systems Research (ISR), Journal of Operations Management (JOM), JMIS, POM, and other outlets.
-Ivanov has participated in the development of the business analytics curriculum for a private institution at Columbus, OH.
-His teaching interests include Business Intelligence, Data Science, Visualization and Reporting, Statistics, and Social Media Strategy among others.
-Across a number of courses, Ivanov has been consistently making it onto the “List of Teachers Ranked as Excellent by Their Students”.
-Anton Ivanov is also a recipient of several grants including C3.ai Digital Transformation Institute, Jump ARCHES endowment through the Health Care Engineering Systems Center, and Gies Faculty Grant among others.
+His teaching interests include Business Intelligence, Data Science, Artificial Intelligence, Statistics, and Social Media Strategy, among others, and he regularly earns recognition on the “List of Teachers Ranked as Excellent.”
+He has also received grants from C3.ai Digital Transformation Institute, Jump ARCHES, and the Gies Faculty Grant.

 Assistant Professor